wrongcoder/janavarro95-Stardew_Valley_Mods/Revitalize/ReadMe.txt

 Implemented.

+0.4.0 5/3/5
++ Spells and Magic!
+	+Spells regarding healing, some utilities, and stamina are added in.
+	+Bag of Holding
+		-hold more objects
++Colored Font Objects.
+Good for making messages?
++Canvas Object Prototype: Similar to Animal Crossing Patterns.

 0.3.0 2/22/17
 +crops anywhere: Crops can now be placed anywhere where dirt can be tilled.
 +Custom Seeds: Now exist in seperate .xnb